 MOD USA/6A1A3/6

-5.297 Additional allocation: in Canada, Costa Rica, Cuba, El Salvador, the United States, Guatemala, Guyana, Honduras, Jamaica and Mexico, the band 512-608 MHz is also allocated to the fixed and mobile services on a primary basis, subject to agreement obtained under No. 9.21.
-(WRC-07)
+5.297 Additional allocation: in Canada, Costa Rica, Cuba, El Salvador, the United States, Guatemala, Guyana, Honduras, Jamaica and Mexico, the band 512-608 MHz is also allocated to the fixed services on a primary basis, subject to agreement obtained under No. 9.21.
+(WRC-15)

 Reasons: Consequential change.
 Proposed allocation to the mobile service in the Table of Allocations supersedes allocation(s) by footnote.